danielrc14/Backend-Test-Rojas/README.md

 user.groups.add(group)
 ```

 * This project also needs to add the Slack oauth token of the Slack app to the local environment, in the `SLACK_SDK_OAUTH_TOKEN` variable.
-To create a Slack app and get the token, see https://github.com/slackapi/python-slack-sdk/blob/main/tutorial/01-creating-the-slack-app.md
+To create a Slack app and get the token, see https://github.com/slackapi/python-slack-sdk/blob/main/tutorial/01-creating-the-slack-app.md.
+For testing, the variables `SLACK_SDK_OAUTH_TOKEN_TEST` and `SLACK_TEST_CHANNEL` also have to be set, and the app has to be added to the desired channel.

 ### Project overview